The Venus Flytrap is a plant most fascinating.

 1 | Managing the Venus Flytrap Terrarium With Light (and Heat)

-Venus Flytraps require a strong amount of light throughout their active months.
+Venus Flytraps require a substantial amount of light throughout their active months.

 An absolute bare minimum of 4 hours is required, with 10 hours a day being optimum for most species.

-While it is possible to place a terrarium in direct sunlight, the magnified heat will most likely burn the plants (this is why general closed terrarium care is always for bright, indirect sunlight).
+While placing a terrarium in direct sunlight is possible, the magnified heat will most likely burn the plants (this is why general closed terrarium care is always for bright, indirect sunlight).

-> Solution: Use strong artificial lights that can maintain a routine throughout the plants’ active months.
+> Solution: Use strong artificial lights to maintain a routine throughout the plants’ active months.

 2 | Humidity – Should a Venus Flytrap Terrarium be Open or Closed?